RebelToolbox/RebelDocumentation/development/cpp/introduction_to_rebel_development.rst

 Debugging the editor with gdb
 -----------------------------

-If you are writing or correcting bugs affecting Godot Engine's editor, remember that the binary will by default run the project manager first, and then only run the editor in another process once you've selected a project.
-To launch a project directly, you need to run the editor by passing the ``-e`` argument to Godot Engine's binary from within your project's folder.
+If you are writing or correcting bugs affecting Rebel Editor, remember that the binary will by default run the project manager first, and then only run the editor in another process once you've selected a project.
+To launch a project directly, you need to run the editor by passing the ``-e`` argument to Rebel Engine's binary from within your project's folder.
 Typically:

 .. code-block:: none

     $ cd ~/myproject
-    $ gdb godot
+    $ gdb rebel
     > run -e

 Or:

 .. code-block:: none

-    $ gdb godot
+    $ gdb rebel
     > run -e --path ~/myproject